yunfandev/Telegrator/README.md

 ---

-## 🏆 Why Telegram.Reactive over state machines?
+## 🏆 Why Telegrator over state machines?

 - **No tangled switch/case**—logic is split into independent handlers.
 - **Flexible dispatching**—the mediator decides who and when processes an event.